confrodog/SunRunr/README.md

  - [x] Access to the web application should be controlled using token based authentication.
 ## EXTRAS
- - [X] add user location through account settings and use that information to show weather
+ - [X] Add user location through account settings and use that information to show weather